aws-samples/amazon-bedrock-samples/agents-for-bedrock/README.md

 1. **Foundation model** – You choose a foundation model that the agent invokes to interpret user input and subsequent prompts in its orchestration process, and to generate responses and follow-up steps in its process
 2. **Instructions** – You author instructions that describe what the agent is designed to do

-a.
-(Optional) With **Advanced Prompts**, you can further customize instructions for the agent at every step of orchestration,
+A. (Optional) With **Advanced Prompts**, you can further customize instructions for the agent at every step of orchestration,
-b.
-With customized **Lambda Parser** functions you can parse the output of each orchestration step
+A. With customized **Lambda Parser** functions you can parse the output of each orchestration step

 3. (Optional) **Action groups** – You define the actions that the agent should carry out by providing the available APIs with
-a. **Function Definition** where you specify functions and define parameters as JSON objects that will be associated to the action group invocation or,
+A. **Function Definition** where you specify functions and define parameters as JSON objects that will be associated to the action group invocation or,
-b. **API Schema** file that defines the APIs that the agent can invoke to carry out its tasks resources
+A. **API Schema** file that defines the APIs that the agent can invoke to carry out its tasks resources

 Additionally, you can define a Lambda function to execute API calls with the selected parameters
 3. (Optional) **Knowledge bases** – Associate knowledge bases with an agent to allow it to retrieve context to augment response generation and input into orchestration steps